xeniatay/dotfiles/README.md

 ### Todo:
 - Clean up .vimrc, .gvimrc, .zsh-profile,
 - Fill in .zsh-nocorrect (or learn how to use the damn autocorrect)
+- Find a better way to version control Vintageous and Sublime Text 3 so it plays nice with new installs